MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_a_Project_and_Repository_Structure_to_Support_Secure_Pipelines.md

 ---
 lab:
-    title: 'Lab: Configure a project and repository structure to support secure pipelines'
+    title: 'Configure a project and repository structure to support secure pipelines'
     module: 'Module 4: Configure a project and repository structure to support secure pipelines'
 ---

-# Lab: Configure a project and repository structure to support secure pipelines
+# Configure a project and repository structure to support secure pipelines

 In this lab, you will learn how to configure a project and repository structure in Azure DevOps to support secure pipelines.
 This lab covers best practices for organizing projects and repositories, assigning permissions, and managing secure files.